The UBC Mood Disorders Centre Research Program

 We conduct a number of research studies on the causes of, and treatments for, SAD.
 All of our studies are approved by the Clinical Research Ethics Board of the University of BC.
-We have conducted research studies on:
+Please see our Published Papers page for results of these studies.
+Some current and previous research studies include:

 Efficacy of Bright Light Treatment, Fluoxetine, and the Combination in Patients With Nonseasonal Major Depressive Disorder: A Randomized Clinical Trial

-- New light devices for SAD, evaluating the Litebook, an LED device
+- New light devices for SAD, including light “glasses”

 - Genetic studies in SAD, examining specific dopamine and serotonin genes